vinnyA3/dotfiles/README.md

 # Dotfiles

-My personal dotfiles.
-Dotfiles are simply configuration files that personalize your system.
-These configs are responsible for the personalization of your system.
+Dotfiles are configuration files that are used to customize and personalize your system.
+The *dotfiles* name comes from the UNIX convention of prefixing config files with a dot.
+By default, these files are usually hidden in directory listings.
 This repo contains my very own dotfiles.
-Feel free to use anything here.
+Feel free to use anything and everything.

-Currently, I'm using [pywal](https://github.com/dylanaraps/pywal) to generate a color palette based off of whatever wallpaper I have loaded.

 ## Screenshot(s)
 ![screenshot of